couchbase/couchbase-lite-android/README.md

 ## Getting Started with Couchbase Lite

-* Download and run the [TodoLite](https://github.com/couchbaselabs/ToDoLite-Android) demo application
+* Download and run the [GrocerySync](https://github.com/couchbaselabs/GrocerySync-Android) demo application

 * Create your own Hello World Couchbase Lite via the [Getting Started](https://github.com/couchbase/couchbase-lite-android/wiki/Getting-Started) guide.

 ## Developing / Contributing to Couchbase Lite

-If you are just building an application with Couchbase Lite, you can skip the rest of this document.  (see [Getting Started with Couchbase Lite](README.md#getting-started-with-couchbase-lite))
+If you are just building an application with Couchbase Lite, your best bet is to look at the [GrocerySync](https://github.com/couchbaselabs/GrocerySync-Android) and copy the same structure.

 However, if you need to debug Couchbase Lite Android or otherwise hack on it, these instructions will help you do that.